msakai/resume/resume.md

   features and replaced non-extensible hard-coded ones in its predecessor Ruby/GTK1.

-* PTQ : An implementation of Montague's PTQ in Haskell [[hackage]](https://hackage.haskell.org/package/PTQ) [[github]](https://github.com/msakai/ptq)

-  Montague grammar and the PTQ (The Proper Treatment of Quantification in Ordinary English) by Richard Montague were pioneering work in the field of formal semantics of natural languages, and showed that natural languages (like English) and formal languages (like programming languages) can be treated in a similar way.
-I implemented his theory in an interactive environment.

 * CPL : A categorical programming language interpreter [[hackage]](https://hackage.haskell.org/package/CPL) [[github]](https://github.com/msakai/cpl)

   I implemented an interpreter of CPL, a functional programming